-Step 4: Once your Mac restarts, press the Cmd and R keys together.
-Keep holding them until your Mac shows either an Apple logo, a spinning globe or another startup screen.
+Step 4: Once your Mac restarts, press the Command + R keys together.
+Keep holding them until your Mac shows either an Apple logo, a spinning globe, or another startup screen.
 This takes you to MacOS Recovery.

 Step 5: After a few moments, enter your password as prompted.
 The MacOS Utilities pop-up appears on your screen.
 Select Disk Utility on the list and click Continue.

 Step 6: Your Mac’s startup disk is listed on the left, typically named “Macintosh HD” by default unless you renamed it.
 Also listed is another drive with the word “Data” appended at the end.
 For instance, if your startup disk is Macintosh HD, you should also see a drive labeled Macintosh HD — Data.
 If you don’t have a Data drive, don’t worry — just skip ahead to step 9.

 Step 7: Select the Data drive, click Edit on the menu bar, and then select Delete APFS Volume on the drop-down menu.
 Alternatively, with the Data drive selected, you can click the Minus button in the Disk Utility toolbar.

 Step 8: In the resulting window, click Delete to confirm.
 Make sure you don’t click Delete Volume Group.
 If you have any other Data drives, delete them too, but leave the regular Macintosh HD drive alone.

 Step 9: Select your main volume — again, typically it’s Macintosh HD — and then click the Erase button.
 Assign a name (or stick with Macintosh HD) and select a format.